shartaz-bjit/shartaz-bjit/README.md

 <h4 align="center">An active developer and a passionate programmer who love to write code
     in different languages and purposes.
-Skilled with different development platforms, interested in learning new technologies, systems and DSA; and looking forward to join a reputable organization to utilize my skills for the growth of the organization as well as to extend my knowledge with new and emerging technologies.</h4>
+Skilled with different development platforms, interested in learning new technologies, systems and DSA; and looking forward to have professional experiance to utilize my skills for the growth of the organization as well as to extend my knowledge with new and emerging technologies.</h4>
     <img src="https://media.tenor.com/2uyENRmiUt0AAAAC/coding.gif" alt="coding..." width="400" align="right" />